mshajarrazip/Explore-MLFlow-Data/README.md

 # Explore-MLflow-Data

-Exploring MLflow data and figuring what it's all about ~
+Exploring MLflow data and figuring what it's all about from the tutorials [here](https://mlflow.org/docs/2.21.3/dataset/).

 ## Environment Setup